civitaspo/digdag-operator-emr_fleet/README.md

 - **subnet_ids**: Applies to clusters that use the instance fleet configuration.
 When multiple EC2 subnet IDs are specified, Amazon EMR evaluates them and launches instances in the optimal subnet. (array of string, optional)
 - **availability_zones**: When multiple Availability Zones are specified, Amazon EMR evaluates them and launches instances in the optimal Availability Zone. (array of string, optional)
 - **spot_spec**: The launch specification for Spot instances in the instance fleet, which determines the defined duration and provisioning timeout behavior. (map, default: `{}`)
-  - **block_duration_minutes**: The defined duration for Spot instances (also known as Spot blocks) in minutes.
+  - **block_duration**: The defined duration for Spot instances (also known as Spot blocks).
 When specified, the Spot instance does not terminate before the defined duration expires, and defined duration pricing for Spot instances applies.
-Valid values are 60, 120, 180, 240, 300, or 360.
+Current valid values are `"1h"`, `"2h"`, `"3h"`, `"4h"`, `"5h"`, or `"6h"`.
 The duration period starts as soon as a Spot instance receives its instance ID.
-At the end of the duration, Amazon EC2 marks the Spot instance for termination and provides a Spot instance termination notice, which gives the instance a two-minute warning before it terminates. (integer, optional)
+At the end of the duration, Amazon EC2 marks the Spot instance for termination and provides a Spot instance termination notice, which gives the instance a two-minute warning before it terminates. (`DurationParam`, optional)
-  - **timeout_action**: The action to take when **target_spot_capacity** has not been fulfilled when the **timeout_duration_minutes** has expired.
+  - **timeout_action**: The action to take when **target_spot_capacity** has not been fulfilled when the **timeout_duration** has expired.
 Spot instances are not uprovisioned within the Spot provisioining timeout.
 Valid values are `TERMINATE_CLUSTER` and `SWITCH_TO_ON_DEMAND`. `SWITCH_TO_ON_DEMAND` specifies that if no Spot instances are available, On-Demand Instances should be provisioned to fulfill any remaining Spot capacity. (string, default: `TERMINATE_CLUSTER`)
-  - **timeout_duration_minutes**: The spot provisioning timeout period in minutes.
+  - **timeout_duration**: The spot provisioning timeout period.
 If Spot instances are not provisioned within this time period, the **timeout_action** is taken.
-Minimum value is 5 and maximum value is 1440.
-The timeout applies only during initial provisioning, when the cluster is first created. (integer, default: `45`)
+Minimum value is `"5m"` and maximum value is `"1d"`.
+The timeout applies only during initial provisioning, when the cluster is first created. (`DurationParam`, default: `45m`)
 - **master_fleet**: Describes the EC2 instances and instance configurations for master node that use the instance fleet configuration. (map, required)
   - **name**: The friendly name of the instance fleet. (string, default: `master instance fleet`)
   - **use_spot_instance**: Indicates whether master node uses Spot instance or On-Demand instance. (boolean, default: `true`)